naturalneuralnet/cloud_uploader/README.md

 Download the cli_uploader.bash file

-Run it from a bash terminal with two arguments, the first being the filename, the second the name of the bucket
+Run it from a bash terminal with two arguments, the first being the filename, the second the name of the bucket.
+The bucket name must be unique.

 `./cli_uploader.bash filename bucketname`

-Use the -h argument to see additional instructions.

 ## Example